Trauma

 Trauma Counselling Kamloops | MindWise Counselling

 Trauma is the lasting emotional response that often results from living through a distressing event.
-Experiencing a traumatic event can harm a person’s sense of safety, sense of self, and ability to regulate emotions and navigate relationships.
-Long after the traumatic event occurs, people with trauma can often feel shame, helplessness, powerlessness and intense fear and can leave a lasting impact on an individual's mental and emotional well-being, making it crucial to seek support for healing and personal growth.
-Support from a trained trauma therapist can help you reconnect to your nervous system and body and have meaningful relationship with others.
+Experiencing a distressing event can impact your sense of safety, sense of self, and the ability to regulate emotions and navigate relationships.
+Long after the event occurs, it is not uncommon to feel shame, helplessness, powerlessness and intense fear that impact mental and emotional well-being.
+When you're ready, healing is possible.
+Support from a trained trauma therapist can help you reconnect to your nervous system and body through understanding its signals and cues, learn ways to support yourself in times of distress, and create reconnection with yourself as well as meaningful relationship with others.
 Finding a therapist you connect with and trust is really important.

 Trauma Counselling & Mental Health Services In Kamloops

-Trauma counselling is a powerful resource to help clients understand the impact of the trauma, access ways to heal, and reconnect with themselves.
-By focusing on empowerment and embodiment, clients can feel more grounded and present in their bodies, even while uncomfortable emotions, thoughts, or physical sensations from the past arise.
-Whether you're dealing with past trauma or want to connect more deeply with yourself, trauma counselling can be an incredibly valuable process to release you from the grip of the past.
+Trauma counselling is a powerful resource to help you understand the what Janina Fisher refers to as , "the legacy of trauma", access ways to heal, and reconnect with yourself.
+By focusing on empowerment and embodiment, you can feel more grounded and present in your body, even while uncomfortable emotions, thoughts, or physical sensations from the past arise.
+Whether you're coping from a recent event or something from long ago, trauma counselling can be an incredibly valuable process to release you from the grip of the past.

 What Are The Different Types Of Trauma?